Conditions on the monodromy for a surface group extension to be CAT(0): Introduction:

 \section{Introduction:}

 Surface bundles are a classical topic, as is the question of understanding which spaces are non-positively curved.
-A space is called \emph{non-positively curved} if it is locally a CAT(0) space (see \cite[Definition II.1.2]{Bridson}).
+A metric space is called \emph{non-positively curved} if every point has a neighborhood which is CAT(0), in the sense that triangles are no fatter than those in Euclidean space (see \cite[Definition II.1.2]{Bridson}).
 This is a generalization of manifolds with non-positive sectional curvature.
-For the background of CAT(0) spaces, see \cite[Part II]{Bridson}.\\
+For a more detailed introduction to CAT(0) spaces, see \cite[Part II]{Bridson}.\\

-Now it is natural to consider the non-positively curved condition for the case of (hyperbolic) surface bundles, as they are ``extensions" of non-positively curved spaces.
-Leeb in \cite[Section 3]{Leeb1995} proves many (hyperbolic) surface bundles over a circle are non-positively curved, but Kapovich and Leeb in \cite[Theorem 3.7]{Kapovich1996ActionsOD} show that given a closed hyperbolic hyperbolic surface $S$, if the mapping class defining the monodromy, say $f$, is a collection of Dehn twists (all in the same direction) then the mapping torus of $f$ does not admit a metric of nonpositive curvature.
-For the case of (hyperbolic) surface bundles over a surface, there are some classical examples such as all double étale Kodaira fibrations in the sense of \cite{catanese2009double} and the Kodaira-Atiyah examples (see \cite{atiyah2015signature} and \cite{kodaira2015certain}).
-A result of Llosa Isenrich and Py \cite[Theorem 3]{Py} provides an obstruction to non-positive curvature (see Example \ref{ex}).
+Now it is natural to consider the non-positively curved condition for the case of surface bundles with fibers of genus greater than $1$, as they are ``extensions" of non-positively curved spaces.
+Thurston proved that a fibration over $S^1$ with closed higher genus fiber is hyperbolic if and only if the monodromy is pseudo-Anosov (see e.g. \cite[Chapter 6]{otal2001hyperbolization}).
+Leeb in \cite[Section 3]{Leeb1995} proves many surface bundles over the circle with fibers of genus greater than $1$ are non-positively curved, but Kapovich and Leeb in \cite[Theorem 3.7]{Kapovich1996ActionsOD} show that given a closed hyperbolic hyperbolic surface $S$, if the mapping class defining the monodromy, say $f$, is a collection of Dehn twists (all in the same direction) then the mapping torus of $f$ does not admit a metric of nonpositive curvature.
+For the case of (hyperbolic) surface bundles over a surface, some of the classical examples are non-positively curved: this is the case of all double étale Kodaira fibrations in the sense of \cite{catanese2009double} and of the Kodaira-Atiyah examples (see \cite{atiyah2015signature} and \cite{kodaira2015certain}).
+See \cite[Theorem 3]{Py} for an explanation.
 Before Example \ref{ex}, we first introduce Llosa Isenrich and Py's theorem as well as some necessary definitions and facts.

 \begin{theorem}\cite[Theorem 3]{Py} Let $G$ be a surface-by-surface group with infinite monodromy.
 Fix a normal subgroup $R\unlhd G$ isomorphic to a surface group with $G/R$ isomorphic to a surface group.
 If the group $G$ is $\mathrm{CAT(0)}$ then the monodromy $G/R\to\mathrm{Out}(R)$ is injective. \end{theorem}